Alibesharat/AutoHistoryCore/README.md

 How To Use :
 It is easy  to use jsust following 3 steps :

-1: drive your Model from HistoryBaseModel Wanna to be Track Change History:
+1: drive your Model from HistoryBaseModel

     public class MyModel:HistoryBaseModel
     {